JH-Tran/WeatherWebsite/README.md

 # Weather Website
 This is a simple weather website built using React.
-It allows users to search for a country and view the current weather information as well as a weekly weather forecast.
+It allows users to search for a city and view the current weather information as well as a weekly weather forecast.

 # Features
 - **Autocomplete search bar**: Users can type in the name of a city and gets suggestion as they type.